-Yes, students will still be permitted to use their guest swipes in dining centers this Fall.
-Students without a meal plan can use cash, credit or Bearcat Card to purchase a meal.
+Yes, students are permitted to use their guest swipes in dining centers.
+Students without a meal plan can use cash, credit or Bearcat Card dollars to purchase a meal.

-Dining is committed to providing a high-quality experience to the UC community this Fall.
+Dining is committed to providing a high-quality experience to the UC community.

 We will continue to provide a variety of hot meal options at all of our dining center locations.
 Types of food include: grill, home-style, stir-fry, vegan/vegetarian, soup and salad, deli sandwiches, pizza and pasta, international dishes and more.

 Complete menu and nutrition information will be available via our Campus Dish website.

 Fall 2023 meal plan start date is August 14.

 If you purchase a meal plan after meal plan service has started, it may take up to 48 hours to load to your Bearcat Card.

 You can use your meal plan swipes at one of our following dining locations: